ITEmily/File-Shares-and-Security-Groups/README.md

 <img src="https://i.imgur.com/5ecA4od.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 3: Create an "ACCOUNTANTS" Security Group and assign permissions.
+Go back to DC-1 and create a security group called "ACCOUNTANTS".
+On the accounting folder that was created earlier, set the permissions for the ACCOUNTANTS for "Read/Write".
+Log out of Client-1 Log back in and check that you can access the accounting share in \\DC-1.
+(I had to restart the VM on Microsoft Azure before the change of permission took place.)
 </p>
 <br />